Bachelor of Engineering (Software Engineering) (Honours)

 Overview

-You will also learn important interpersonal skills that are in demand across industry, to effectively communicate across stakeholders, departments and teams.
+You'll also learn important interpersonal skills that are in demand across industry, effectively communicating across stakeholders, departments and teams.
 In this way, you not only learn the necessary technical proficiencies, but also gain the capability to lead within an organisation.

 Why study software engineering at RMIT?